ihhub/fheroes2/docs/GRAPHICAL_ASSETS.md

 - pal2img

 This tool generates a PNG or BMP file from the palette file `KB.PAL`.
 It displays it as 16x16 tiles of 16 pixels each.
 Some colors in the game are used for the cycling animation.
+They are marked in the generated image by a black area in the top-left corner on a tile.
 Use these colors only if the animation is a requirement:
 - 214, 215, 216, 217
 - 218, 219, 220, 221
 - 231, 232, 233, 234, 235